1758 conclave: Arrival of the French cardinals

-The arrival of Cardinal von Rodt
+Arrival of Cardinal von Rodt

 The arrival of Cardinal von Rodt on June 29 with the instructions of the Imperial Court was the turning point of the conclave.
-He initially tried to achieve an agreement with the French, but having failed, he turned toward the Zelanti faction.
+He initially tried to achieve an agreement with the French, but having failed, he turned toward the zelanti faction.
 Direct negotiations between von Rodt and Spinelli resulted in the proposal for election of the Venetian Cardinal Carlo Rezzonico, bishop of Padua.
 On July 6 in the morning the bishop of Padua received eight votes in the ballot and four additional in the accessus.
 Portocarrero, Albani and the French cardinals initially opposed, but finally agreed for him.
 After the consultations of French Cardinals with ambassador Laon it became clear that Rezzonico would be elected to the Papacy.

-The election of Pope Clement XIII
+Election of Pope Clement XIII

 On July 6 in the evening Carlo Rezzonico was elected Pope, receiving thirty-one votes out of forty-four, one more than the required majority of two-thirds.
 The remaining thirteen (including his own) fell to Cardinal Dean Rainiero d'Elci.
 Rezzonico accepted his election and took the name of Clement XIII, in honour of Pope Clement XII, who had elevated him to the cardinalate in 1737.
 He was crowned on July 16 in the loggia of the patriarchal Vatican Basilica by protodeacon Alessandro Albani.

+List of cardinal electors

 List of participants

-Pope Benedict XIV died on May 3, 1758.
-Forty-five out of fifty-five Cardinals participated in the subsequent conclave.
+Pope Benedict XIV died on 3 May 1758.
+Forty-five out of fifty-five cardinals participated in the subsequent conclave.
 Only forty-four, however, voted in the final ballot, because Cardinal Bardi left the conclave because of illness on June 24: